Description

 AveDuration:

-• The average days below previous high over 5 years of Max Sharpe Portfolio is 31 days, which is lower, thus better compared to the benchmark SPY (120 days) in the same period.
+• The average days below previous high over 5 years of Max Sharpe Portfolio is 31 days, which is smaller, thus better compared to the benchmark SPY (120 days) in the same period.

-• Compared with SPY (47 days) in the period of the last 3 years, the average days under water of 29 days is smaller, thus better.
+• Compared with SPY (47 days) in the period of the last 3 years, the average time in days below previous high water mark of 29 days is smaller, thus better.

 Performance (YTD)